MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1. Implementing Storage Solutions in Microsoft Azure/Implementing a Cloud Data Warehouse in Microsoft Azure Synapse Analytics.md

 <ul>
 <p> Massively parallel processing can be described as multiple processing nodes (computers) which are interconnected to each other and kept in the same chassi.
 Each computer has its own memory, disk-space, operating system and IO.  </p>

-<li> <b> Control Node </b> The front end that interacts with all applications and connections.
+<li> <b> Control Node: </b> The front end that interacts with all applications and connections.
 The MPP enginge runs on the control node to optimize and coordinate parallel queries.  </li>

-<li> <b> Compute Node </b> Provides the computational power for analytics.
+<li> <b> Compute Node: </b> Provides the computational power for analytics.
 The compute nodes are separated from storage nodes and scaled using the data warehouse units (DWU)  </li>

-<li> <b> Storage Node </b> The storage nodes are separateed from the compute nodes in order to keep data at rest.
+<li> <b> Storage Node: </b> The storage nodes are separateed from the compute nodes in order to keep data at rest.
 Storage is cheaper than data that is being analyzed. </li>

-<li> <b> Data Warehouse unit </b> A collection of analytic resources that are provisioned.
+<li> <b> Data Warehouse unit: </b> A collection of analytic resources that are provisioned.
 This is a combination of CPU, memory and IO (Input/output).
 These can be scaled to up or down to meet needs. </li>

-<li> <b> Data Movement Service </b> Data transport technology that coordinates data movement between compute nodes.
+<li> <b> Data Movement Service: </b> Data transport technology that coordinates data movement between compute nodes.
 When SQL Data Warehouse runs a query, the work is divided into 60 smaller queries that run in parallel.  </li>
 </ul>

 <img src="Images/parallel.JPG" width="700">